-The origin of word clouds has been traced back to [20], but they started to become very popular with computer programs and internet (see [30]).
+The origin of word clouds has been traced back to [20] published in the 1970s, but they started to become very popular with computer programs and internet (see [30]).
 With a program you can easily build a cloud (as we did in Fig.12 above).